kaushalsatam/neovim-config/README.md

 # 🚀 Neovim Configuration

-Welcome to my **Neovim Configuration** repository!
 This setup is inspired by [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) and is designed to offer an intuitive and modular experience for developers new to Neovim or those looking to enhance their workflow.
 It is cross-platform and works seamlessly on **Linux**, **macOS**, and **Windows**.

 ---